 Finding Balance in the Era After Parkland

-But that’s just the thing, there, isn’t it?
+But that’s the thing, there, isn’t it?
 ‘Civil’, ‘Sympathy’, ‘Sad’…

-After 20+ years of ‘massacres’, ‘domestic terrorists’ and who knows how many years regarding all the potential influencers of those things (economics, racism, in general a wild misunderstanding of basic human psychology), people in America have become tired.
-Say what you will as far as the reasons for this go; (literally, for research purposes) say: America’s been being taken advantage of by the rest of the world since WWII and needs to figure its own shit out right now, the country has an inherent befuddlement of a deep, subconsious racism running not only through its core but through the core of ‘capitalism’ itself, people’s stupid and they need to fuckin’ read more–doesn’t really matter when we’re talking about passions and how facts should, do, or can influence, interfere, or be interfered with or influenced by emotions or passions, and that’s what’s we’re talking about when emotions are running so high in so many public spaces (like they are in teh gun debate following the Parkland shooting.
-It’s too heated–there are too many people whose opinions seem only to get stronger and more ‘relevant’ – factually speaking.
+After 20+ years of ‘massacres’, ‘domestic terrorists’ and who knows how many years regarding all the potential influencers of those things (economics, racism, in general a wild misunderstanding of basic human psychology in my opinion, etc.), people in America are now tired.
+Say the reasons (literally, for research purposes): ‘America’s been being taken advantage of by the rest of the world since WWII and needs to figure its own shit out right now’, ‘the country has an inherent befuddlement of a deep, subconscious racism running not only through its core but through the core of ‘capitalism’ as an ideology, which can’t it can’t be considered as if that ‘ideology’ is inherently economical (time and fact-based (based: key word))’, people’s stupid and they needs to fuckin’ read more–doesn’t matter when we’re talking about passions and how facts should, do, or can, influence, interfere, or be interfered with, or influenced by, emotions or passions - and that’s what’s we’re talking about when emotions are running so high in so many public spaces as they are now following the Parkland shooting.
+It’s too heated; there are too many people whose opinions seem only to get stronger and more ‘relevant’ – factually speaking, but emotionally thought.

-Whether or not things change over time, however, is a different argument, but also one I find must still take the form of a rational debate in order to come to functional fruition (I personally do not want anything other than rational and well-thought reason when it comes to political ideology/practical politics (otherwise you end up with exactly what we have now–division)), and that’s just my point: I know things are hard, and I know it seems like nothing will ever get any better, but just because someone disagrees with you over something as important and emotionally relevant as guns doesn’t mean that that person is any less capable of love than you are.
+Whether or not things change over time, is a different argument, but also one I find must still take the form of a rational debate in order to come to functional fruition (I personally do not want anything other than rational and well-thought reason when it comes to political ideology/practical politics (otherwise you end up with exactly what we have now–division)), and that’s just my point: I know things are hard, and I know it seems like nothing will ever get any better, but just because someone disagrees with you over something as important and factually/emotionally relevant as guns doesn’t mean that that person is any less capable of love than you are.

-And so begins another complicated issue of What Does This Actually Mean???
-And Who Am I?
-What is the Relation?
-The POLITICAL AFFILIATION??
+So begins another action-packed episode of ‘What Does This Actually Mean???’
+And ‘Who Am I?’
+And ‘What is the Relation?'
+The POLITICAL AFFILIATION??’
 What is this?
 What is That?
-What is…